abhishek123mojumdar/React-101/Readme-react-101-notes.md

 4. A Class component is JS class which can use the concepts of OOJS (Object oriented JavaScript)
 5. Inside a component there can be only one root elemeent .The root element can not have siblings.
 6. Inside a functional component if we have a one single function that is exported then, and if that function is exported using default keyword then we would not need a double curly brace to import the function

+## Component lifecycle

+When we build components , the components goes through several stages in its lifecycle.
+Life cycle methods do not exsist in a functional component.
+Life cycle methods can be divided into 4 phases

+1. Mounting --> This method is called when the instance of the component is created and inserted into the DOM
+2. Updating --> When the component is re-rendered as a result of the changes in the state or props
+3. Unmounting --> When the component is removed from the DOM
+4. Error handling --> When there is a problem / error in the rendering of the component

+## Mounting

+1. constructor() --> will be called whenever a component is created , it is the best place to initialize STATE and bind event handlers to class instance ,we should not make http call in constructor.
+2. static getDerivedStateFromProps() --> a rarely used method , it basically monitors the change in the props over time.
+As this is a static method we will not have access to the THIS key word inside this method.
+3. render()
+4. ccomponentDidMount() --> Gets called immediately after a component and all its children component have been rendered.
+Do all the ajax class to load data here.

+## Updating

+1. constructor
+2. static getDerivedStateFromProps
+3. shouldComponentUpdate
+4. render
+5. getSnapshotBeforeUpdate()
+6. componentDidUpdate()

+## Unmounting

+1. componentWillUnmount() method allows us to execute the React code when the component gets destroyed or unmounted from the DOM (Document Object Model).
+This method is called during the Unmounting phase of the React Life-cycle i.e before the component gets unmounted

+## Error handling

+1. static getDerivedStateFromError()
+2. componentDidCatch()